-On April 2nd , the 109 Team and 43 dedicated changemakers embarked on the very first 109 mission trip to set up a water distribution system in Playa Gigante, Nicaragua.
-Thanks to selling 109 products, hosting challenges, fundraising, partnering with Aqua Wellness Resort and most importantly; the participants spending their hard-earned money on the trip to fund the cause, we are able to provide 1,400 inhabitants with a reliable source of safe potable water.
+On April 2nd , the 109 Team and 43 dedicated change-makers embarked on the very first 109 humanitarian trip to support our local partner, Project SEED, set up a water distribution system in Playa Gigante, Nicaragua.
+Thanks to selling 109 products, hosting challenges, fundraising, partnering with Aqua Wellness Resort and most importantly the participants spending their hard-earned money on the trip to fund the initiative, Project SEED was able to start building the water distribution system which will provide 1,400 inhabitants with a reliable source of safe potable water.

-Physically the work was heavy and humbling – digging, trenching and beach cleanups are tough in the heat of Nicaragua.
-Mixing that with yoga and hiking made our bodies feel sore but stronger than ever, and we were constantly encouraged by smiles and acts of gratitude throughout the days.
+We joined the construction of the water distribution system for one week and physically the work was heavy and humbling – digging and trenching are tough in the heat of Nicaragua.
+Mixing that with yoga, beach cleanups and hiking made our bodies feel sore but stronger than ever, and we were constantly encouraged by smiles and acts of gratitude throughout the days.

-Our work in Playa Gigante was only the start of something that will open up an entire new world, and we thank the local community to have made that possible for us!
+Our work with Project SEED in Playa Gigante was only the start of something that will open up an entire new world, and we thank the local community to have made that possible for us!

 Are you ready to read about our life-changing journey ?

-The goal was simple: to provide the community of Playa Gigante with safe potable water to avoid the devastating consequences that come with lack of access to clean water.
+The goal was simple: to support our local partner, Project SEED, provide the community of Playa Gigante with safe potable water to avoid the devastating consequences that come with lack of access to clean water.
 Poor sanitation.
 Diseases.
 Food insecurity.
 Limited education.
 Limited economic opportunities.

-In the little village on the west coast of Nicaragua the 109 team and 43 dedicated changemakers embarked on a journey to provide 1,400 inhabitants with a reliable source of safe potable water.
+In the little village on the west coast of Nicaragua the 109 team and 43 dedicated change-makers embarked on a journey with Project SEED to start building a water distribution system which when ready will provide 1,400 inhabitants with a reliable source of safe potable water.

-We brought together a group of beautiful people that believe they can make a difference in the world, and for 6 days we worked hands-on side by side with over a hundred locals, happy and hardworking children, women and men to implement the water distribution system.
+We brought together a group of beautiful people that believe they can make a difference in the world, and for 6 days we joined the local team and worked hands-on side by side with over a hundred locals, happy and hardworking children, women and men to start implementing the water distribution system.